The anisotropic Heisenberg model close to the Ising limit: triangular lattice vs. effective models: Introduction

-The strong additional momentum to theoretical considerations was recently given by the synthesis and experiments on novel materials where the properties appear to be well represented by antiferromagnetic anisotropic Heisenberg model (AHM) on TL with $0< \alpha <1$.
-While Na$_2$BaCo(PO$_4$)$_2$ \cite{li20,gao22,xiang24,gao24} with $\alpha \sim 0.6$ seems to represent the spin system with properties close to the isotropic case and NdTa$_7$O$ _{19}$ \cite{arh22} is characterized by $\alpha \ll 1$, the most promising material is K$_2$Co(SeO$_3$)$_2$ (KCSO) \cite{zhong20} with $\alpha \sim 0.07$, which already allowed experimental studies of thermodynamic properties, as well as dynamical spin excitations (via inelastic neutron scattering) in a wide range of temperatures and magnetic fields \cite{zhu24,chen24,zhu124}.
+The strong additional momentum to theoretical considerations has recently been given by the synthesis and experiments on novel materials where the properties appear to be well represented by the antiferromagnetic anisotropic Heisenberg model (AHM) on TL with $0< \alpha <1$.
+While Na$_2$BaCo(PO$_4$)$_2$ \cite{li20,gao22,xiang24,gao24} with $\alpha \sim 0.6$ seems to represent the spin system with properties close to the isotropic case and NdTa$_7$O$ _{19}$ \cite{arh22} is characterized by $\alpha \ll 1$ but small $J_z\sim 0.9\,\textrm{K}$, the most promising material is K$_2$Co(SeO$_3$)$_2$ (KCSO) \cite{zhong20} with $\alpha \sim 0.07$ and $J_z\sim 35\,$K, which has already allowed experimental studies of thermodynamic properties, as well as dynamical spin excitations (via inelastic neutron scattering) in a wide range of temperatures and magnetic fields \cite{zhu24,chen24,zhu124}.
 These experimental findings have already stimulated a series of additional (mostly numerical) theoretical studies \cite{ulaga24,ulaga25,gallegos25,xu25,flores25}.

-While in many aspects theoretical (model) calculations agree with experimental findings, the potential qualitative disagreement is the strict existence of the supersolid, i.e., of gapless excitations (and corresponding $m_\perp >0$) in the AHM at $h=0$ (without external magnetic field) close to the Ising limit, i.e., at $\alpha \ll1$.
-In particular, numerical results for supersolid parameter $m_\perp$ at $\alpha \ll1 $ appear strongly dependent on applied finite-size scaling $N \to \infty$ \cite{jiang09,ulaga24,ulaga25,xu25,gallegos25} which might indicate vanishing $m_\perp(h=0) = 0 $ \cite{ulaga25,xu25}, compatible with interpretation with gapped magnon excitations $\Delta_1 > 0$ and discontinuous $T=0$ magnetization curve $m(h < h^*) =0$ \cite{ulaga25}, with $h^* \ll h_c$ well below the established and pronounced (in the $\alpha \ll 1$ regime) magnetization $m = 1/3$ plateau appearing at $h> h_c$.
+While in many aspects these theoretical (model) calculations agree with experimental findings, the potential qualitative disagreement is the strict existence of the supersolid, i.e., of gapless excitations (and corresponding $m_\perp >0$) in the AHM at $h=0$ (without external magnetic field) close to the Ising limit, i.e., at $\alpha \ll1$.
+In particular, the available numerical results for the supersolid parameter $m_\perp$ at $\alpha \ll1 $ indicate at least its very small value, being strongly dependent on applied finite-size scaling $N \to \infty$ \cite{jiang09,ulaga24,ulaga25,xu25,gallegos25}.
+This might indicate even a vanishing $m_\perp(h=0) = 0 $ \cite{ulaga25,xu25}, compatible with the interpretation with gapped magnon excitations $\Delta_1 > 0$ and discontinuous $T=0$ magnetization curve $m(h < h^*) =0$ \cite{ulaga25}, with $h^* \ll h_c$ where $h_c$ denotes the onset of the $m = 1/3$ magnetization plateau well pronounced and extended in the $\alpha \ll 1$ regime.
 On the other hand, numerical studies as well as the experiment are consistent in the observation that $h^*< h < h_c$ induces supersolid $m_\perp >0$.